Managing type 1 diabetes at home

 Children’s Diabetes Clinics

-Clinics are staffed by the consultant, a paediatric diabetes specialist nurse, a dietitian and sometimes a psychologist.
-Any child under paediatric care must be offered at least 4 clinic appointments per year as set out in government guidelines.
-If you are unable to attend a clinic appointment please try and give at least 24 hours’ notice beforehand, where possible, we will try to fit your child into the next available clinic slot.
-If that is not possible we can arrange a personal appointment outside of the normal clinic hours to make sure that your child does not go too long before being seen by a member of the team.
+Any young person under paediatric care must be offered at least 4 clinic appointments per year as set out in government guidelines.
+If you are unable to attend a clinic appointment, please try and give at least 24 hours’ notice and where possible we will try to fit you into the next available clinic slot.
+If that is not possible, we may be able to arrange a personal appointment outside of the normal clinic hours to make sure that the young person does not go too long before being seen by a member of the team.
+Repeated non-attendance at clinic is viewed as a serious concern.

 At every clinic: